covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 individual meets all others who have the exact same value in all ``assort_by`` variables.
-In that case the values of the Series are not interpreted quantitatively and we just check if they are zero (in which case an individual will not have contacts) or larger than zero (in which case she will meet all people in her group).
+In that case the values of the Series are not interpreted quantitatively and we just check if they are zero (in which case an individual will not have contacts) or larger than zero (in which case she will meet all people in her group who also participate in that contact model in that period).
 These model functions can be used to turn recurrent contact models on and off or to implement that school classes only meet on weekdays, make sick individuals stay home, etc..

 Note that sid automatically implements that dead people and people who need intensive care do not have contacts anymore.